mosip/documentation/docs/auth-credential-partner.md

 ![](_images/auth-partner-policy-mapping-data.PNG)

-Once this is done, you will see a message saying "Policy mapping grequest submitted successfully."
-Also, the status is displayed as "In progress" and this means that the partner cannot generate the API key until the request is approved by the Partner admin.
+* Once this is done, you will see a message saying `Policy mapping grequest submitted successfully`.
+* Also, the status is displayed as "In progress" and this means that the partner cannot generate the API key until the request is approved by the Partner admin.

 ![](_images/auth-partner-policy-mapping-request-success.PNG)